emilyguancamole/endoscribe/README.md

 - Formatting: we use `python-docx` to add headings, paragraphs, and more complex inline formatting (for example `drafters/utils.py` contains helper logic to bold subheadings inside long `findings` text).

 Recall / Recommendations
-- Drafters contain small, deterministic decision rules to construct recall and/or recommendations sections from extracted data.
+- Beyond formatting data into drafts, drafters also contain small, deterministic decision rules to construct recall and/or recommendations sections from extracted data.
     - Example: suggests colonoscopy recall intervals based on `polyp_count` and `size_max_mm`.